Author has written 2 stories for Stargate: SG-1.

 She chuckled.
 "How badly do you want my help with that original novel that's had you beating your head against the wall this week?"

 Oh, she's an evil one sometimes, but I've learned not to cross her.
-I sighed and turned off the television, then booted up the computer and began to tell the tale of Colonel Frank Cromwell's experiences on the other side of the Stargate, as well as SG-1's search for him.
+I sighed and turned off the television, then booted up the laptop and began to tell the tale of Colonel Frank Cromwell's experiences on the other side of the Stargate, as well as SG-1's search for him.
 The story just seemed to flow, as though I were channeling an account of actual events.
 I felt almost guilty at how well that was going in contrast to the difficulty I'd experienced with the novel I'd previously been working on.
 But then I realized I could use fan fiction as an opportunity to experiment with elements of literary technique in front of a "live audience" as it were, receive feedback, and then utilize what I learn from that to improve my original work.
-The result is that I have since embarked on a new original novel series, the first volume of which should see publication in 2015.
+The result is that I have since embarked on some new original work.
+I expect to self-publish some of that later this year.

-My stories are also available on my own website, in a slightly harder-edged version (language, mostly), with somewhat better notes explaining my perspective on the Gateverse.
+My stories are also available on my own website (in the process of being rebuilt, no thanks to some hackers), in a slightly harder-edged version (language, mostly), with somewhat better notes explaining my perspective on the Gateverse.

 Authors I like: